sanu151/Mongo-DB/README.md

   * Refer to the official MongoDB documentation for the most up-to-date and detailed installation and setup instructions.

-Certainly, here's a table of common MongoDB shell commands with examples and descriptions:
+### Table of common MongoDB shell commands with examples and descriptions:

 | Command | Description | Example |
 |---|---|---|